 What is a force and how can it be represented in a diagram?
 Which aspects of an object's motion are related to force?
 How does inertia relate to an object's motion?
 How does Newton's laws explain the principles of force and motion?

-Vocabulary/Key Terms
+Vocabulary /Key Terms

-Tier 2 Tier 3 opposite, action, reaction, force, tension, normal, mass, weight, gravity free-body diagram, inertia
+Tier 2 Tier 3

+action, reaction, force, friction, tension, normal, mass, weight, gravity Free-body diagrams, acceleration due to gravity

 - Newton's Laws: Inertia and Force Representations - Newton's Laws: First, Second and Third Law